 Mesilla Valley Audubon Society hosts bird walks throughout the year.
 Our bird walks include a group leader and usually two to ten others.
 The group leader is a chapter member who is chosen for his/her knowledge of local birds and experience with groups.
 The participants are of all skill levels and need not be Audubon or chapter members.
 These are a fun, easy way to enjoy your hobby with other enthusiasts.
 The birds change with the season, so returning to a spot you enjoyed previously makes perfectly good sense.

 The list below includes our currently scheduled locations for bird walks.
+MVAS has two week end and two week day bird walks per month.
 Many enthusiasts like to prepare for their experience by checking with eBird.com to learn what birds are frequently seen at the walk location.
 Just click on the eBird links below for this information.

-Mesilla Valley Bosque State Park: Second Saturday of the month.
-Meet at the visitor's center at 8:00 AM.
-Tom Johnson is the guide.
+Mesilla Valley Bosque State Park: Two bird walks are scheduled, one for week-day birders and one for week end birders.
+On the first Wednesday of the month, Mark Pendleton will lead.
+On the second Saturday of the month, Tom Johnson will lead.
+Both will start at 8:00 AM at the visitor's center.
 Check the website calendar and our Facebook page to confirm upcoming dates.
 Recent species data: Mesilla Valley eBird.org

 Tellbrook Park: Although labeled as beginners' bird walks, they are open to everybody and there's usually an interesting assortment of birds.
 Walks are on the third Wednesday of the month.
 Meet at the park entrance at 7:45 AM.
 Wayne Treers is the guide.
 Check the website calendar and our Facebook page to confirm upcoming dates.
 Recent species data: Tellbrook Park eBird.org